 - DON’T use a razor edge cleaver.
 It may chip or splinter the wood.

 - DO clean your board promptly after EACH use with a damp rag or sponge.
-Dry immediately with a towel and stand board up to dry thoroughly.
+Then immediately dry with a towel and stand board up to dry thoroughly.

-- DO distribute your cutting over the entire work surface so that it will wear evenly.
+- DO distribute your cutting over the entire work surface for even wear.

-- DO re-oil the board as stated when it starts to look “dry”.
+- DO recondition your board when it begins to look “dry”.

 - DO use sharp knives.
 They require less force.